NicoLiendro14/bot-mining-minecraft/README.md

 # Bot Mining Minecraft

-A simple bot that mine in a straight way putting torchs to the sides of the cave.
-Also, you can mine without putting torchs.
+A simple bot that mine in a straight way putting torches to the sides of the cave.
+Also, you can mine without putting torches.

 ## Getting Started